Annapurna Base Camp Trek Itinerary: 14 Days Itinerary

 After having our last breakfast in the Annapurna region, we will hike toward Phedi.
 Along the trail, we can spot beautiful waterfalls.
 Today’s walk is pretty easy, as most trails are downhill.
 From Pothana, we will hike down to Dhampus to finally reach Phedi.
 Along the trail, the view of Dhaulagiri and Machhapuchhre is simply magnificent.

-Day 13: Drive back to Kathmandu, 6 hour drive.
+Day 13: Drive back to Kathmandu, a 6-hour drive

 After an epic journey in the Annapurna region, you will drive back to Kathmandu via Prithvi Highway, enjoying the natural scenic beauty.
 After 6 hours of driving, we will be back in Kathmandu.